uchicago-library/ldr_metadatastorage/README.md

 ## Glossary of terms

 - intellectual unit is a set of assets that comprise a complete work (whether a piece of art, a photograph, a book, or some other output) created by an individual or group of individuals
+- unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
 - (metadata) resource is a representation of description about an intellectual unit
 - endpoint is a particular context available to a (metadata) resource that will provide some functionality